 Although the current marketing activities of the University are effective when seen in isolation - e.g. if measured by page views and hits - the number of applicants does not quite reach our target figure.

-However, according to the assessment of the Department of Communication, there are a number of influential factors at stake apart from communication alone.
-For one thing, the financial crisis has created a sluggish market for further education and supplementary training because most companies have reduced or completely abandoned budgets for courses and supplementary training.
+However, a number of important factors are at work apart from communication alone.
+The global financial crisis has created a sluggish market for further education and supplementary training because most companies have reduced or completely cut education budgets.
+It is therefore important to have a realistic perception of the field of the marketing game.